RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.2 Technical Documentation/html.rst

 ------------------------
 frontpage.html
 ------------------------
-This is the websites front page and can be accessed from raptor.kent.ac.uk/5000.
-The page has two input boxes fora user to login with their username and password.
+This is the front page of the web application and is available at: **http://raptor.kent.ac.uk:5000**.
+The page has two input boxes for a user to login with their username and password.
 There is also a button for a new user to click to register a new account.
 The page also has a video demonstration of the application working and details about what the applciation can offer.

 ------------------------